Baghdadi: Russia says it may have killed ISIS chief

 Moscow (CNN)Russia's Defense Ministry says it is investigating reports that ISIS leader Abu Bakr al-Baghdadi was killed in one of its airstrikes in Syria last month.

-The airstrike on May 28 was carried out on the outskirts of the militant group's de facto capital Raqqa, on a command post where ISIS leaders were meeting, according to Russian state media reports.
+The airstrike on May 28 was carried out on the outskirts of the militant group's de facto capital Raqqa, on a command post where ISIS leaders were meeting, according to a ministry statement.

-"According to information, which is being verified via different channels, the meeting was also attended by the (ISIS) leader Ibrahim Abu Bakr al-Baghdadi, who was eliminated in the strike," the ministry said, according to the TASS report in English.
-Other state media reported that more than 300 "terrorists" were killed in the strike.
+"According to information that is being verified through various channels, the leader of ISIS ...
+Abu Bakr al-Baghdadi was also present at the meeting and was killed as a result of the strike," the ministry said.

-The leaders were discussing their exit from the city through the so-called southern corridor, the ministry said.

 US defense officials said they were unable to confirm the reports.
 Col. Ryan Dillon, a spokesman for the US-led coalition's operation against ISIS in Syria and Iraq, said the coalition "cannot confirm these reports at this time."